 5. Program the Feature.
 While HOLDING the Valet/Program switch, you can toggle the feature on and off using the remote transmitter.
-Pressing in will select the one chirp setting.
-Pressing in will select the two chirp setting.
+Pressing will select the one chirp setting.
+Pressing will select the two chirp setting.
 (See System Features Menus section of this guide.)

 NOTE: The Valet pulse count feature (2-5) and the Channel three timed output (2-9) have five possible settings each.
-Pressing 🔝 will toggle through all the two-chirp settings.
+Pressing all the two-chirp settings.